 VAV!/February 3, 2012

-The myth of legendary rocker Buddy Holly has grown by degrees since his death in a fiery plane crash in an Iowa cornfield shortly after 1 a.m. on Feb.
+The myth of legendary rocker Buddy Holly has grown by degrees since his death in a fiery plane crash on an Iowa cornfield shortly after 1 a.m. on Feb.
 3, 1959.
 Buddy Holly was only 22 years old.
-On board the plane were two other rock singers, who were also lost to the ages of music, Ritchie Valens 17, and J. P. Richardson, known as the "Big Bopper."
+On board the plane were two other rock singers, similiarly lost to the ages of music, Ritchie Valens 17, and J. P. Richardson, known as the "Big Bopper."

 After high school, Holly started a band playing country and western songs in a Lubbock radio station with gigs along the way.
 He opened for acts that soared through Lubbock.
 It may well have been Holly's opening for Elvis Presley in 1955 that became the turning point in his career.
 From that moment on, it's reported Holly began a conversion.